kahanikaar/DoCN/README.md

 # DoCN
-Script for Image Document Scanner
+Script for predicting bounding box over page and Image Document Scanner

 ### Instructions to use
 Launch terminal and run the following commands